What is Mega Glalie in Pokémon GO?

 Final Conclusion – Mega Glalie

-- Pair it with strong Ice attackers like:
+- Pair it with strong Ice attackers such as:

 - Mamoswine